It’s Miller Time Blog

 If it’s both terrifying and amazing then you should definitely pursue it. – Erada Nothing but 8.5 miles of incredibly uneven terrain, hills that silently wear away your calve muscles, and pools of shockingly cold mud and your own faith in your abilities.
 The Spartan Sacramento Super this weekend tested everyone’s endurance.
 I ended up…

-…run a Spartan race!
 I’m excited and nervous for this weekend gearing up for the Spartan Sacramento Super.
 Wooo!
 This will be my second Spartan race this year after doing the Sprint at AT&T Park back in May (that’s my game face while on those monkey bars!).
-Let’s be honest, I’m way more excited for…
+Let’s be honest, I’m way more excited for the obstacle parts than…

 Everyone is busy these days.
 But that shouldn’t be an excuse to not at least be informed of the important issues, policies and candidates involved with shaping our nation.
 I vote by mail and I usually keep an ear to the ground on several different news and radio stations.
 Admittedly, it has become increasingly difficult…